Disservin/chess-library/docs/pages/board-object.md

         Bitboard pieces(PieceType type);

+        /// @brief Checks if a move is a capture, enpassant moves are also considered captures.
+        /// @param move
+        /// @return
+        bool isCapture(const Move &move);

         /// @brief Returns either the piece or the piece type on a square
         /// @tparam T
         /// @param sq